-There’s glimpses of modern NBA-styled offense in this game, with the Lakers power forward Perkins establishing his three-point shot in this quarter and throughout the game.
+There are glimpses of modern NBA offense in this game, with the Lakers power forward Perkins establishing his three-point shot in this quarter, and throughout the game.
 Phil Jackson demonstrated preliminary play-calling by inserting Craig Hodges in the remaining seconds of the quarter, putting the ball in Jordan’s hands and spotting the starting point guard John Paxson and Hodges up for easy threes, a strategy even the announcers had no difficulty in dissecting for the audience.
-They didn’t get a three, but it did lead to wide open space for easy assists from Jordan, and the Bulls closed out the first quarter strong with just a one point lead over the Lakers, 30-29.
+They didn’t get a three, but it did lead to wide open space for easy assists from Jordan, and the Bulls closed out the first quarter strong with just a one-point lead over the Lakers, 30-29.

 Pippen led the way during a stretch in the second quarter with the second unit while Jordan and Magic sat, grinding it out against the Lakers second unit, Divac, and Worthy; closing the gap that the Lakers had widened with Magic operating the offense briefly to start the second quarter.
 Jordan checking in forced Magic to check back in and keep the game neck-and-neck until 3:50 in the second quarter when Pippen switched onto Magic in an attempt to trap him in the backcourt, while Jordan switched onto Divac.
 The Lakers ended the possession on a 24-second violation.
 You knew then, by the first half of the first game, that these Bulls were coming.

 The Lakers put a bottleneck on the momentum for the remainder of the game, rolling the shot clock down, getting to the line, playing physical, and hitting their shots, but the Bulls weren’t even playing at their best yet; rusty from a delay in games after a sweep of the defending back-to-back champions, the Bad Boy Pistons, and anxious at the thought of playing in their first Finals.
-Their sloppy ball-handling, overaggressive and sloppy defense, inability to hit shots as well as their tendency to give up open threes, were all much more instrumental in their sole loss in this series than anything the Lakers actually threw at them.
+Their sloppy ball-handling, overaggressive and sloppy defense, inability to hit shots, and their tendency to give up open threes were all much more instrumental in their sole loss in this series than anything the Lakers actually threw at them.
 They went into the second half with a 53-51 lead, but perhaps Magic Johnson felt the same feeling I just described above, and used every ounce of his veteran leadership to steal a win from these inexperienced Bulls on the road in the first game of a Finals that many could’ve seen go either way; heaping additional pressure onto the Bulls to get their win back, but most importantly above all, preventing the sweep.
-If not, Mark Heisler wouldn’t have declared Chicago the, “…newly crowned underdogs of the NBA Finals”, in the L.A.
+If not, Mark Heisler wouldn’t have declared Chicago the “…newly crowned underdogs of the NBA Finals,” in the L.A.
 Times the night after the Lakers’ win in Chicago2.
-I know the article starts off trying to portray it as “Magic Johnson and Co. vs. the Almighty Chicago Bulls”, but if Chicago was really favored that heavily, I fail to see how he could be so comfortable writing that the Bulls were now the underdogs despite not playing to their own standard, and yet still only losing because Jordan’s game-winning shot attempt from 18-feet rimmed out with just three seconds remaining.
+I know the article starts off trying to portray it as “Magic Johnson and Co. vs. the Almighty Chicago Bulls,” but if Chicago was really favored that heavily, I fail to see how he could be so comfortable writing that the Bulls were now the underdogs despite not playing to their own standard, and still lost only because Jordan’s game-winning shot attempt from 18 feet rimmed out with just three seconds remaining.

 Perkins must be the one credited with putting the nail in the Bulls, as he was the one who chipped in seven points from Magic’s play-calls in those final two-and-a-half minutes.
 A tough shot from Jordan at the 23.5 second mark with a chance to take a 93-89 lead missed; Perkins didn’t.
 The Bulls final points came in the form of a pair of made free throws from Pippen with a minute remaining, and after the aforementioned tough miss on a fadeaway from Jordan, Magic found an open Perkins for the game-winning three after Chicago rotated over to double-team as they had been doing for almost the entirety of the second half.
 Magic simply posted up in the elbow, waited for an extra defender, and made the right pass.